neoascetic/status.githack.com/README.md

 - `status.cfg`: List of services to monitor.
 Each line: `<id> <url> [curl options]`
 - `log.csv`: Automatically updated log of checks (stored in the `log` branch, do not edit manually).

-## Who is it for?
-- Indie hackers, open-source maintainers, small teams, and anyone who wants a simple, transparent status page without SaaS lock-in.

-## Why status.githack.com?
-- **Trust**: All checks and logs are public and auditable.
-- **Simplicity**: No complex setup, no accounts, no billing.
-- **No vendor lock-in**: You keep full control of your data and monitoring history.

 ## Customizing your status page